Besieged by seaweed, Caribbean scrambles to make use of the stuff - NewsBreak

 Popuri is working on extracting substances from seaweed that could have applications for the pharmaceutical, medical and food industries.

 Whether such efforts prove viable remains to be seen.
-Commercialising seaweed can be challenging given the expense of collecting it.
+Commercializing seaweed can be challenging given the expense of collecting it.

 Still, creativity is blossoming along with the seaweed.